Pretz333/pretz.dev/README.md

 ### Projects Page Improvements

 - [ ] Split the "on this page" section to websites, desktop apps, mobile apps, AddOns/mods, hardware, etc.
-- [ ] Add GitHub links to the projects' repos
+- [x] Add GitHub links to the projects' repos
-- [ ] Add other relevant links to the projects, such as the website link, ESOUI link, etc.
+- [x] Add other relevant links to the projects, such as the website link, ESOUI link, etc.
 - [ ] Add the rest of my projects.
 - [ ] Same issue as the homepage with the projects - looks bad on screens wider than taller.
 - [x] Google Analytics is breaking out of its box
 - [ ] Visual Studio is smaller than the rest of the techlogos.
 - [ ] Techlogos are taking the focus away from the project.
 Are they too big?
 Wrong color?
+- [ ] What about if we made the post color for projects the same as projects are on the front page?
+That would simplify the color for the problem above.

 ### Contact Page Improvements